TedHusted/awake/awake.md/awake.md

 ***

-Blurry-eyed, Adrian Cho peers at the list of recordings on his phone.
-He drags one hand from the edge of his short black hair, down his face, over a square jaw, to his well-proportioned neck.
+Blurry-eyed, Adrian Cho sits up in bed.

+He peers at the list of recordings on his phone, dragging one hand from the edge of his short black hair, down his face, over a square jaw, to his well-proportioned neck.

 Peering at the phone again, he murmurs, “When did I record that one?”  despite the Tuesday at 1:10 am timestamp.

 Adrian taps play.
 His sleepy voice says:

 “I was sleeping on a cloud, weightless and warm.
 Nature sounds, a bubbling brook, I think, played over the smart speaker.
 I turned from my side over to my back and realized that there was whispering in the background, coming over the speaker: ‘Accept the code, Adrian.
 Accept the code.’
 The voice was cold, almost inhuman.”

 “Weird.”
-Shaking his head, Adrian starts to record his latest dream, as he did every morning.
+Shaking his head, Adrian leans up against the oak headboard.
+He starts to record his latest dream, as he did every morning.

 “In my dream, there was …”

 ***

+First thing Tuesday morning, Elena breaks the news to the company.

-As Brent’s direct manager, it is up to Elena to break the news to the company.
-First thing Tuesday morning, she posts a message in the internal Pulse interest hub app.
+As Brent’s direct manager, she posts a message in the internal Pulse interest hub app.

 Last night, our lead algorithm developer, Brent Geller survived a one-car collision on El Camino Real.
 The cause of the collision is under investigation.
 I know that all of our hopes and thoughts are with Brent and his family during this difficult time.